CDC Pulls ‘Unusual’ Guidance On Anti-Malarial Drug Touted By Donald Trump For Coronavirus

 Jeffrey Flier, the former dean of Harvard Medical School, was also critical of the wording.

-In past weeks, Trump has touted the two drugs as a treatment for COVID-19, despite the lack of rigorous scientific evidence to support its use.
-He has also reportedly pushed to relax federal regulation on the drug so that it can be made more available as a treatment option.
+In past weeks, Trump has touted the two drugs as a treatment for COVID-19, despite the lack of rigorous scientific evidence to support their use.
+He has also reportedly pushed to relax federal regulation on the drugs so that they can be made more available as a treatment option.

-Shortly after, the CDC added the language about the drugs.
-Now, instead of including the anecdotal dosing suggestions, the website says that there are no drugs approved to treat the disease.
+Shortly after Trump’s statement, the CDC added the language about the drugs to its website.

-“There are no drugs or other therapeutics approved by the US Food and Drug Administration to prevent or treat COVID-19,” the updated website reads.
+But now, instead of including the anecdotal dosing suggestions, the website states, “There are no drugs or other therapeutics approved by the US Food and Drug Administration to prevent or treat COVID-19.”

-It also says that “hydroxychloroquine and chloroquine are under investigation in clinical trials” for treating COVID-19.
+It also says that “hydroxychloroquine and chloroquine are under investigation in clinical trials,” for treating COVID-19.

 Flier cheered the update.